henrythemes/jekyll-bootstrap-theme/ngsintro/1511/labs/rnaseqMapping.md

 So now you have analyzed the expression of genes between two samples.
 However, usually the work does not end here.
-For example, you may want to perform a thorough analysis of your output, visualze distributions and obtain statictics.
+For example, you may want to perform a thorough analysis of your output, visualize distributions and obtain statictics.
 This can be done either through clever scripting in R, or by use of a recently developed software suite called [CummeRbund](http://compbio.mit.edu/cummeRbund/).
 It reads the native output from Cuffdiff, parses it into a database and provide ample options for in-depth analysis of the data.
 This package offer a lot of efficient parsing of the output files created by cuffdiff, however a recent update to Rsqlite package has broken the procedure whereby this package reads the data into R.